Marshall

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Marshall's suburb has an income level below the national average, as per latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Marshall is $39,083, with an average income of $45,189.
-This compares to Rest of Vic.'s figures of $50,954 and $62,728 respectively.
-Based on a Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for Marshall as of September 2025 would be approximately $42,307 (median) and $48,917 (average).
-Census data shows that household, family, and personal incomes in Marshall all fall between the 10th and 15th percentiles nationally.
-In Marshall, 29.6% of the population (704 individuals) have incomes within the $400 - $799 range, differing from surrounding regions where the $1,500 - $2,999 range dominates with 30.3%.
-Housing affordability pressures are severe in Marshall, with only 78.6% of income remaining, ranking at the 8th percentile.
+The suburb of Marshall's median income among taxpayers was $39,083 in financial year 2023.
+The average income stood at $45,189 during the same period.
+This compares to figures for Regional Vic., which were $50,954 and $62,728 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $42,307 (median) and $48,917 (average) as of September 2025.
+Census data reveals that household, family and personal incomes in Marshall all fall between the 10th and 15th percentiles nationally.
+Looking at income distribution, 29.6% of Marshall's population (704 individuals) fall within the $400 - 799 income range, differing from patterns across the surrounding region where $1,500 - 2,999 dominates with 30.3%.
+Housing affordability pressures are severe in Marshall, with only 78.6% of income remaining after housing costs, ranking at the 8th percentile nationally.

 Frequently Asked Questions - Income